Jackie264/wificard-docker/README.md

 ## **Major Updates and Tech Stack Upgrade**

-In recent development iterations, we have comprehensively upgraded and optimized the project's underlying tech stack and build/deployment processes.
+In recent development iterations, I have comprehensively upgraded and optimized the project's underlying tech stack and build/deployment processes.
 The aim is to enhance development efficiency, build speed, and deployment stability and security.

 **Key highlights include:**

 1.  **Migration from Create React App (CRA) to Vite:**
     * **Reason:** The `create-react-app` project has entered maintenance mode with reduced active development.
-To embrace more modern frontend build tools and gain faster development experience and production build speeds, we opted to migrate to Vite.
+To embrace more modern frontend build tools and gain faster development experience and production build speeds, I opted to migrate to Vite.
     * **Improvements:** Vite offers incredibly fast development server startup and Hot Module Replacement (HMR), significantly boosting development efficiency.
 Its ES Modules-based build approach also leads to more efficient production bundling.
     * **Implementation:** Detailed adjustments were made to dependencies and scripts in `package.json`, `vite.config.mjs` was introduced for Vite-specific configurations, and `index.html` was updated to accommodate Vite's entry file loading mechanism.